richafnu/Viva/Viva/glint/setup/people-page.md

 - **Active:** People working within your organization presently.
 - **Inactive:** People no longer in your organization.
 They may also be on leave.
-- **Support Users:** External users added by your organization to provide assistance.
+- **Support Users:** Outside users added by your organization to provide assistance.
 - **Advanced Configuration Access:** Company Admin users with access to Advanced Configuration

 ## Use the User Roles functionality